get-crypto/rub/contrib/devtools/README.md

 `<year_introduced>` is equal to `<current_year>`, it will be set as a single year rather than two hyphenated years.

-If the file already has a copyright for `The Dash Core developers`, the script will exit.
+If the file already has a copyright for `The Rub Core developers`, the script will exit.

 gen-manpages.py